ksonod/PCO_delay_scan/README.md

 - Picomotor: Motion control with motors connected to optical mirror mount

 ### 2.1 Image
 In this section, an image obtained by a camera is displayed.
+There are 3 adjustable parameters:
+- Exposure time: This is exposure time in ms.
+- Average number: The average number, n_ave, allows us to get an image averaged over n_ave images.
+- Number of Images: This is the number of images that you want to get.
+This should be specified before clicking Save-Multiple-Images button.
+There are 3 buttons here:
-If you click the Get-an-Image button, the current image will be shown on the window.
-If you click the Scan-and-Get-Images button, you can see images obtained at different stage positions and save all images in a created folder "scanned images."
+- Get an Imgage: If you click it, the current image will be shown on the window.
+- Save an Image: If you click it, you can save the image in the current folder.
+- Save Multiple Images: You can save multiple images in a new folder.
+The number of images can be specified.

 ### 2.2 Delay Stage Control
-With the options in this section, you can control the delay stage.
 #### (1) Current Settings
 After clicking the show button, the current position, velocity, and acceleration are shown.

 #### (2) Change Settings
 You can change the position, velocity, and acceleration.

-#### (3) Delay Scan
+#### (3) Move the Stage
-You can move the stage automatically.
+You can move the stage.
 Once you specify the initial and final positions and the number of steps, you can click the Calculate-Time-Settings button and get the time step and time range of the scan.
-The Start-Scanning button initiates the movement of the delay stage.
-The Scan-and-Get-Images button initiates the image acquisition while the delay stage is moving.
+The Start button initiates the movement of the delay stage.

+#### (4) Move the Stage and Get Images
+You can move the stage.
+At each position, you can get an image from the camera.
+The exposure time and average number should be specified in the Image section.
+The Start button initiates the movement of the delay stage and the image data acquisition.
+All of the images acquired during the scan are saved in a new folder.

+#### (5) Move the Stage, Activate the Shutter, and Get Images
+You can move the stage.
+At each position, you can get 2 images from the camera.
+One is recorded when the shutter is closed, the other is obtained when it is opened.
+The difference of the 2 images is calculated by Image(shutter opened) - Image(shutter closed) and saved in a new folder.
+The exposure time and average number should be specified in the Image section.
+The Start button initiates the movement of the delay stage and the image data acquisition.

+### 2.3 Shutter
+The button "Open/Close" triggers the motion of the optical shutter.

+### 2.4 Picomotor
+You can move 2 picomotors (axis 1 and axis 2).
+The number of the cursor corresponds to the amount of movement.

 ## 3. My main contribution
-Image data acquisition from the camera is achieved by utilizing an official package provided by a company ([link](https://www.pco.de/software/third-party-software/)).
+Image data acquisition from the sCMOS camera is achieved by utilizing an official package provided by a company ([link](https://www.pco.de/software/third-party-software/)).
 The Matlab codes whose name start with "my" are modified version of the provided codes.
 - I adjusted the timing of closing the camera in order to acquire multiple images after taking average.
 - I integrated the provided code with the motion control of the delay line stage and optical shutter.
 - The difference of images obtained with a closed and opened shutter can be obtained during the process of the image data aquisition.
+I did not use all tools in the package.
+However, I did not delete the ones that were not used because of future possible extension.

 ## 4. Useful References
 - Official document of the Newport Delay Line Stage: https://www.newport.com/mam/celum/celum_assets/resources/DL_Controller_-_Command_Interface_Manual.pdf?1